Next Up: Passion and Purpose

 Go after what you really want

 “Making a transition to a four-year university, farther away from my community, was very difficult,” Geovany said.
-“Having that initial practice at Tyler helped me deal with challenges of balancing a social life with a demanding course load.”
+“Having that initial practice at Brightpoint helped me deal with challenges of balancing a social life with a demanding course load.”

 At UVA, he explored all sides of business, specializing in finance, marketing, entrepreneurship and real estate.
 He won three scholarships to study business in England, Switzerland, Germany, India and the United Arab Emirates.